AdobeDocs/adobe-io-events/src/pages/guides/cli/index.md

 #### Delete Event Metadata for a Provider

 When deleting event metadata, the `EVENTCODE` value is optional.
-However, if an Event Code is not provided, all event metadata will be deleted.
+However, if an Event Code is not provided, all event metadata will be deleted test.

 ```shell
 USAGE